liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/03-layout-templates/01-creating-custom-layout-template-thumbnail-previews.markdown

 3. Deploy your layout template to your app server to use it.
 If your layout template is [bundled with a theme](/docs/7-2/frameworks/-/knowledge_base/f/including-layout-templates-with-a-theme), it deploys when the theme is deployed.
-Now you know how to create a custom thumbnail preview for your @product@ layout templates!
+Now you know how to create a custom thumbnail preview for your @sharepoint@ layout templates!

 ## Related topics